JamesSkemp/words/content/post/xml-schema-definition-creation-journal-part-1-primary-layout.md

 +++
-title = "XML Schema Definition creation: Journal - Part 1: Primary layout" summary = "In part 1 of a new series, I cover how I created a new XML Schema Definition for journal-like XML files." draft = false comments = true date = "2009-12-21T07:50:00-06:00"
+title = "XML Schema Definition creation: Journal - Part 1: Primary layout" description = "In part 1 of a new series, I cover how I created a new XML Schema Definition for journal-like XML files." draft = false comments = true date = "2009-12-21T07:50:00-06:00"